 In a useless exercise that I found interesting when I’m taking the decision of climbing a mountain I listed the items that would make me think about which compromise I want to take to worthy call the potential ascent climbed.

-- Use of doping
+- Use mechanical transport

-- Use of oxygen
+- Use of PED’s and supplemental oxygen

 - Use of access to oxygen